Shengboj0324/Discrete-Fourier-Transform/README.md

 The implementation uses Python's built-in complex number support, ensuring numerical stability and accuracy.
 The `cmath.exp()` function provides robust computation of complex exponentials, which are the heart of the DFT algorithm.

-### Memory Management

-Our approach creates new lists for results rather than modifying inputs, following functional programming principles that prevent side effects and make the code more predictable.

-### Error Handling

-Comprehensive input validation provides clear, educational error messages that help users understand the requirements and limitations of the DFT algorithm.

-## Educational Value and Learning Outcomes

-This implementation serves as an excellent educational tool because:

-1. **Transparency**: Every mathematical operation is visible and traceable
-2. **Modularity**: Separate functions for DFT, IDFT, and spectrum analysis allow focused study
-3. **Verification**: Extensive tests demonstrate mathematical properties in action
-4. **Documentation**: Comments and docstrings explain both the "what" and "why" of each operation

-Students can modify individual components to see how changes affect the overall algorithm, making this an ideal platform for experimentation and learning.

 ## Limitations and Future Enhancements